looput/PixelLink.pytorch/README.md

 # PixelLink

-This code is based on PixlLink and PseNet, the performance is not satisfactory
+This code is based on PixlLink and PSENet, the performance is not satisfactory

 ## Requirements
 * Python 3.6